 - Two Food Investigation Assessments worth 50% of the final grade.
-Both are in Year 11: a food science investigation for 10 hours/2000 words, and a design and make project for 20 hours - One written exam paper worth 50% of the final grade (1 hour 45 minutes)
+Both are in Year 11: a food science investigation for 10 hours (2000 words), and a design and make project for 20 hours - · One written exam paper worth 50% of the final grade (1 hour 45 minutes)

-This subject is useful to those who are:

-Interested in working within the food industry,

-health service or care industry

-Considering further education in Food and

-Nutrition, Food Technology, NVQ Catering,

-A-level Health and Social Care or A-level
+This subject is useful to those who are: Interested in working within the food industry, health service or care industry Considering further education in Food and Nutrition, Food Technology, NVQ Catering, Alevel Health and Social Care or A-level Human Biology

-Human Biology

-Please see Miss Reeves or Mrs Hamilton for more details.
+Please see Mrs Eastwood for more details.